grape-pipeline/grape/docs/source/file_formats.rst

 Index files
 -----------
 Index files are used to store information related to files.
 Information can be metadata information about samples or any other properties about samples or raw files.
-The employed vocabulary is derived by the ENCODE controlled vocabulary.
+The employed vocabulary is derived by the `ENCODE controlled vocabulary <http://genome.ucsc.edu/ENCODE/otherTerms.html>`_.

 Specifications
 **************